chinenual/synergize/README.md

 ## TODO

 Currently, Synergize can load VCE and CRT files from a preexisting library and upload them to the Synergy.
-It cannot (yet) edit them.
+It can load and save SYN files to and from the Synergy.
+It cannot (yet) edit CRT's or VCE's.